METEO 3 Lesson 7 Images

 Text description of the typically become warm fronts image.

-The image is divided into two side-by-side panels depicting meteorological phenomena involving air masses.
+The image is divided into two side-by-side panels depicting meteorological phenomena involving air masses and how fronts develop around a low.
 Both panels illustrate interactions between cold and warm air.

 On the left panel, an angled 3D cross-section shows a green ground surface with a blue-tinted overlay representing a cold air mass and an orange-tinted overlay for a warm air mass.
 Blue arrows indicate cold air moving towards the warm region, while red arrows show warm air interacting above the cold layer.